Niischay/Foundry-Lottery/README.md

 1. Users can enter by paying for a ticket
    1. The Ticket fees are going to go to the winner during the draw
 2. After X period of time, the lottery will automatically draw a winner
-   1. And this wo;; be done programatically
+   1. And this will be done programatically
-3. Using Chain;ink VRF & Chainlink Automation
+3. Using ChainLink VRF & Chainlink Automation
    1. Chainlink VRF -> Randomness
-   2. Chainlink Automation -> Time baseed trigger
+   2. Chainlink Automation -> Time based trigger

 ## Tests!